Category Archives: Ebb Tide

 “Came back from where?”

 “What is he doing?”
+Maggie asked, watching the fox watching and listening.

 “Good day,” Siobhan said as the buggy came to a stop.
 Clara handed the child to her.
 Hugh walked around and helped his wife down to the ground.
 Lucy Maud Montgomery looked up at Siobhan and smiled.
 Siobhan smiled back.
-The baby girl cut cheese, and Siobhan gave her back to her mother.
+The baby girl cut cheese and Siobhan gave her back to her mother.

 “Lucy is a lovely name, but she looks like an Annie to me,” Siobhan said.